bitteruhe/tp/Readme.md

 # TP
-Teleport - A bash tool for transitioning from one directory ot another.
+Teleport - A bash tool for transitioning from one directory to another.
 ## What it is
 `tp` is just a wrapper for `cd`.
 It makes use of so called `portals` that point to user defined directories.